-- If you currently like PE then I would definitely recommend that you take BTEC Sport.
+"If you currently like PE then I would definitely recommend that you take BTEC Sport.
 I like that we learn content and then we work on a coursework assignment based on the content delivered.
-I also like that the exam is in Year 10 so there has been one less exam to think about in Year 11..." - "I really like that the exam was in Year 10 and it is over with before Year 11.
-I also really enjoyed planning and delivering a PE lesson to primary school pupils at Temple Park as part of a coursework assignment..."
+The course is really interesting and I am looking forward to doing BTEC Sport Level 3 at Sixth Form..."